atlassian/gostatsd/HTTP.md

   dependency should not cause an otherwise healthy server to cycle, because it will likely fail again.

 ### `ingestion` endpoint
-- `/vN/raw`, takes in protobuf formatted raw metrics.
+- `/vN/raw` and `/vN/event`, takes in protobuf formatted raw metrics.
 This endpoint is intended for gostatsd to gostatsd communication only, and thus not documented.
 This is to deter a service which may not bother to consolidate metrics, which would be detrimental to the health of the aggregation service.
 The version spoken by a forwarding instance is not configurable.

   The compatibility guarantee is:
   - A bump of N will be a major bump of the service version